ouspg/SoftwareHardwareSec/2.Fuzzing_integration/README.md

 Configuration file for CIFuzz.
 It specifies the fuzzing target, corpus location, and other fuzzing parameters for CIFuzz to execute the C++ fuzzing process.
-Go to your project's root folder and initialize it `cifuzz init` It will create a .yaml file for you that defines the fuzzer's configuration.
+Go to your project's root folder and initialize it with command `cifuzz init` It will create a .yaml file for you that defines the fuzzer's configuration.
 You can make changes to this file according to your project needs.